btakita/philosophy/src/abstraction.md

 * to keep only relevant aspects
 * a kind of reformulation or approximation
 * a to change levels of detail

+Abstraction is a form of [illusion](./illusion.md), since it alters the perception of actual entity.